impeccableai/axii-examples/tasks/cuda_test/README.md

 # CUDA Test
 ## Description
-This script checks if CUDA is available and prints the availability status.
+This Task checks if CUDA is available and prints the availability status.
 If CUDA is available, it prints the name of each CUDA device.

 ## Example
 ```